Freemius/freemius-js/README.md

    to be fixed.
 The `const checkout = useCheckout()` and `checkout.open()` should support additional callbacks.
 2. The portal doesn't support multiple subscriptions.
 We need to add a section for that.
 3. The Portal doesn't support trials at the moment (displaying trial UI + Consider lifetime trial purchases)
+4. Create a proper `<AlertProvider>` and use that instead of `window.alert()`.
+This will let us show nice alerts and also dismiss them after a few seconds.
+5. The Checkout `Paywall`, `Subscription`, `Topup` etc can call the API `/api/checkout` to get the needed options (like Session, sandbox etc) instead of passing them through props.
+This will make the integration easier.

 ## Quick Setup Guide: